chros73/rtorrent-wiki/Installing.md

 Then run configure again.

-## LibTorrent version not detected by ./configure
+## libTorrent version not detected by ./configure

 ```
 checking for STUFF... configure: error: Package requirements (sigc++-2.0 libcurl >= 7.12.0 libtorrent >= 0.12.0) were not met: